Katello/katello-client-bootstrap/README.md

 ### Changing the method bootstrap uses to download the katello-ca-consumer RPM

-By default, the bootstrap script uses HTTP to download the `katello-ca-consumer` RPM.
-In some environments, it is desired to only allow HTTPS between the client and Foreman. the `--download-method` option can be used to change the download method that bootstrap uses from HTTP to HTTPS.
+By default, the bootstrap script uses HTTPS to download the `katello-ca-consumer` RPM.
+In some environments, it is desired to connect via HTTP. the `--download-method` option can be used to change the download method that bootstrap uses from HTTPS to HTTP.

 ~~~
 ./bootstrap.py -l admin \